Who is the Son of the Almighty?

 30 The angel said to her, “Don’t be afraid, Mary, for you have found favor with God.
 31 Behold, you will conceive in your womb and give birth to a son, and shall name him ‘Jesus.’
 32 He will be great and will be called the Son of the Most High.
 The Lord God will give him the throne of his father David33 and he will reign over the house of Jacob forever.
 There will be no end to his Kingdom.”

 Matthew 21:1-9 (See also Mark 11:7-11 and Luke 19:28-38) shows us how there was no dispute regarding his right to rule as a descendant of king David.
-If there was any doubt, why isn’t there any efforts written in the New Testament to explain how Christ was in the line of king David, if his only father was Yahweh?
+If there was any doubt, such as with the “immaculate conception” teaching, why isn’t there any efforts written in the New Testament to explain how Christ was in the line of king David, if his only father was Yahweh?
 Why would Matthew have male lineage showing his right to rule but leave out Joseph?
 It doesn’t make sense, the teaching that Christ was born of a virgin.
 It also contradicts the above scriptures, which show that Jesus (Yeshua) had Joseph as a father and Yahweh.

 Matthew 21:1-9 (WEB):